-The dominating set problem is another fundamental problem in theoretical computer science which also finds applications in various fields of science and engineering~\cite{chang1998algorithmic, haynes2013fundamentals}.
+The dominating set problem is another fundamental problem in theoretical computer science, which also finds applications in various fields of science and engineering~\cite{chang1998algorithmic, haynes2013fundamentals}.
 Several variants of the dominating set problem have been considered over the years: $k$-tuple dominating set~\cite{chellali2012k}, Liar's dominating set~\cite{banerjee2019algorithm}, independent dominating set~\cite{irving1991approximating}, and more.
 The colored variant of the dominating set problem has been considered in parameterized complexity, namely, red-blue dominating set, where the objective is to choose a dominating set from one color class that dominates the other color class~\cite{garnero2017linear}.
-Instead, our $f$-BDS problem asks for a dominating set of a vertex-colored graph that contains $f$ vertices of each color class.
+Instead, our \fBDS problem asks for a dominating set of a vertex-colored graph that contains $f$ vertices of each color class.
 Similar to the independent set problem, we primarily study this problem on vertex-colored interval graphs, which can be of independent interest.
-In Section~\ref{dominating-bis}, we prove that $f$-BDS on vertex-colored proper interval graphs is \NP-complete, even for $f=1$.
-Due to space constraints, please refer to the appendix for missing proofs and detailed descriptions.